Hampi Travel Guide 2025: 2-Day Itinerary, Top Attractions & Stays

 Cradles coracles in gentle sleep.

-In this 2-day Hampi travel guide, we explore both sides of the timeless Tungabhadra River, each carrying its own story — one shaped by royal ruins, the other by myths and mountains.
-Two sides, two moods — and one unforgettable Hampi experience.
+In this 2-day Hampi itinerary, we explore both sides of the timeless Tungabhadra River, each carrying its own story—one shaped by royal ruins, the other by myths and mountains.
+Two sides, two moods, and one unforgettable Hampi experience.

 Day 1 – Exploring the Vijayanagara Side (Kamalapur Region)

-On Day 1, we explore the southern side of the Tungabhadra River — home to the grand ruins of the Vijayanagara Empire, near the Kamalapur settlement.
-This is where Hampi’s royal past lives on through temples, palaces, and ancient stones.
+Day 1 begins on the southern side of the Tungabhadra River, home to the majestic ruins of the Vijayanagara Empire near the Kamalapur settlement.
+This side is packed with temples, palaces, and royal enclosures that reflect Hampi’s glorious past as the capital of one of India’s most powerful empires.

 Matanga Hill – Chasing the Sunrise

-Begin your day with an unforgettable sunrise from Matanga Hill, said to be one of the best in India.
-The trailhead is conveniently located near Virupaksha Temple and the Hampi Bus Stand.
-The climb takes about 30-45 minutes through rocky terrain, but the view from the top is worth every step.
+Begin your day with an unforgettable sunrise at Matanga Hill, often called one of the best sunrise points in India.
+Located near the Virupaksha Temple and the Hampi Bus Stand, the trailhead is easy to find.
+The climb takes about 30–45 minutes through rocky terrain, but the sweeping views from the top make every step worthwhile.

-Matanga Hill is deeply rooted in mythology—it’s where Sugriva, the monkey king from Ramayana, took refuge from his mighty brother Vali.
-Legend says that Sage Matanga cursed Vali, forbidding him from entering the area.
+Matanga Hill is also steeped in mythology.
+According to the Ramayana, this is where Sugriva, the monkey king, took refuge from his brother Vali.
+Sage Matanga’s curse forbade Vali from entering the area, giving Sugriva sanctuary.

-At the summit, a small temple awaits, exuding serenity amid panoramic views of the Achyutaraya Temple, Tungabhadra River, Virupaksha Temple, and the endless boulder-strewn landscapes of Hampi.
+At the summit, a small temple welcomes travelers, exuding serenity against a backdrop of panoramic views—the Achyutaraya Temple, the Tungabhadra River, the Virupaksha Temple, and the endless boulder-strewn landscapes of Hampi.

 Tungabhadra Ghat – A Sacred Dip